otrv4/otrv4/otrv4.md

 ### Data types

-OTRv4 uses the same data types as specified in OTRv3 (bytes, shorts, ints, MPIs, and DATA) with the addition of:
+OTRv4 uses almost the same data types as specified in OTRv3 (bytes, shorts, ints, MPIs, and DATA) except for CTR and MAC, and with the addition of:

 ```
 Nonce (NONCE):